DengBW-1998/BBAI/README.md

 - gensim==3.8.3

 ## Basic Usage

 **Usage**

-If you want to run UBAI：
+If you want to run BBAI：
-- python UBAI.py
+- python BBAI.py

 If you want to play ablation experiments:
-- python UBAI_exp_abs.py
+- python BBAI_exp_abs.py
-- python UBAI_exp_app.py
+- python BBAI_exp_app.py
-- python UBAI_imp_abs.py
+- python BBAI_imp_abs.py

 If you want to play baselines:
 - python cln.py